When was the last time someone really listened to you? The kind of listening that creates a force-field around the two of you?

 Our Own Agenda

-Another reason it’s hard for us to listen deeply is because we’re already listening to our own thoughts chatter on about our agenda.
+Another reason it’s hard for us to listen deeply is that we’re already listening to the chatter of our own thoughts about our agenda.
 This isn’t because we’re bad people.
 It’s because in this age of complexity and pressure, we are trying harder and harder to get things done.

 Either way, there’s such a cost.
 When you approach us thinking of your own agenda, or in a state of fight or flight, there is no exchange of energy.
 No expanded understanding.
 Worse, you might be pushing yourself into an isolated approach to life.